 Laws and Official Rulings

-Association Croquet is played in accordance with the 6th Edition of the Laws of Association Croquet ("the AC Laws") as amended in 2008 and subject to the current Official Rulings.
+Association Croquet is played in accordance with the Laws of Association Croquet ("the AC Laws") which are published by the World Croquet Association.

 The Laws of Association Croquet are the responsibility of the WCF's Association Croquet Laws Committee ("ACLC") which came into existence on 1 January 2017 in succession to the International Laws Committee which was a non-WCF body.
 The ACLC is also responsible for maintaining the Official Rulings on the Laws of Croquet ("ORLC").
 The scope and operations of the ACLC are set out in WCF Statute 132.
 The ACLC consists of four voting members appointed by the WCF Members for Australia, England, New Zealand and the United States and a non-voting member appointed by the WCF Management Committee.